 Selecting the propagation model

-Now since you have defined both the transmitter and the receiver characteristics and the location between the two, you need to select the propagation model you need for the simulation.
+Since both the transmitter and the receiver characteristics and the location between the two have been defined, the propagation model needed for the simulation can be now selected.

-To simplify our task, let us assume we need the free space model to calculate the attenuation between the Victim link receiver and the Victim link transmitter.
+To simplify this task, let us assume that the free space model is used to calculate the attenuation between the Victim link receiver (VLR) and the Victim link transmitter (VLT).

 In addition, the Variation should be disabled as shown in Figure 81.